-Western Region Bangla School recognises that informed and empowered children and young people who are aware of child safe practices are more likely to raise concerns about abuse or misconduct.
-While we recognise that adults are ultimately responsible for the safety and wellbeing of children, we believe the children and young people we work have an invaluable contribution to make to our programs and activities.
+Western Region Bangla School recognises that informed and empowered children and young people aware of safe child practices are more likely to raise concerns about abuse or misconduct.
+While we recognise that adults are ultimately responsible for the safety and well-being of children, we believe the children and young people we work with have an invaluable contribution to our programs and activities.

-Our school has a culture that supports children and young people to understand what child safety means in age appropriate ways.
+Our School has a culture that supports children and young people to understand what child safety means in age-appropriate ways.
 Children are informed about their rights and responsibilities and feel empowered to actively participate in building an organisational culture that is safe from harm.

-Western Region Bangla School wants all children and young people to feel safe and comfortable in reporting concerns or allegations of abuse.
+Western Region Bangla School wants all children and young people to feel safe and comfortable reporting concerns or allegations of abuse.
 Western Region Bangla School is always committed to taking the opinions and concerns of children and young people seriously.